We're always looking to work with solid writers, here at Baeldung.

 2. Getting Published

 Simply put, your editor has the goal of helping you get your article over the finish line.
 They’re going to review your article and give you technical and language feedback.

-Here are the typical budgets used by most authors:
+Here are some typical budgets used for authors: